 Understanding the Results

 The pulse oximeter observes a rapid measurement of oxygen saturation level in your body without using needles or taking a blood sample.
 The measured amount shown on the screen reflects the saturation of your red blood cells with oxygen.
 This number gives your doctors and nurses an idea of what your treatment will be.
 The oxygen level may also help to determine if you need to receive supplemental oxygen.
-This saturation number (a good one would be over 90-92%) differs from a value called the pO2 (a good one would be over 60-65) which is measured by obtaining blood from an artery.
+This saturation number (a good number would be over 90-92%) differs from a value called the pO2 (a good number would be over 60-65) which is measured by obtaining blood from an artery.
 Your doctor can clarify the significance of your value related to your particular situation.

 What Are the Risks?